| EXECUTIVE SUMMARY

 Policy Follow-up and Coordination

-39. This world wide population strategy involves very
+39. This world wide population strategy involves very (a) That the NSC Under Secretaries Committeecomplex and difficult questions.
+Its implementation will

 require very careful coordination and specific application